mxw/mxawng/src/collections/_poems/the-body.md

 latent, as if being were too slight or still, and
 its trembling blue dot marked where our bodies are laid.
 Yet, I think every life ought to transpire: each foregone,
-unprinted trail, each unmade desire, each wish is a tragedy;
+unprinted trail, each unworn desire, each wish is a tragedy;
-therefore—in what is—there is only majesty.
+therefore, in what is—there is only majesty.
 Look back just once, and even the road is gone.